dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/connecting-to-smtp-server/_index.md

 ### **Retrieve Server Extensions**

-Aspose.Email [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) lets you retrieve the server extensions that a server supports such as IDLE, UNSELECT, QUOTA, etc. This helps in identifying the availability of an extension before using the client for that particular functionality.
+The [SmtpClient](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/) lets you retrieve the server extensions that a server supports such as IDLE, UNSELECT, QUOTA, etc. This helps in identifying the availability of an extension before using the client for that particular functionality.
 The [GetCapabilities()](https://reference.aspose.com/email/net/aspose.email.clients/emailclient/getcapabilities/#getcapabilities) method returns the supported extension types in the form of a string array.

 The following code snippet shows you how to retrieve server extensions.

 {{< gist "aspose-com-gists" "6e5185a63aec6fd70d83098e82b06a32" "Examples-CSharp-SMTP-RetreiveServerExtensions-RetreiveSMTPServerExtensions.cs" >}}

-### **Validate Mail Server Credentials Without Sending Emailы**
+### **Validate Mail Server Credentials Without Sending Emails**

 Aspose.Email API provides the capability to validate mail server credentials without sending an email.
 It can be achieved with the [ValidateCredentials](https://reference.aspose.com/email/net/aspose.email.clients.smtp/smtpclient/validatecredentials/) method which is responsible for verifying the authenticity and correctness of the provided email credentials, which are normally used for authentication when connecting to the server.